 Is there a way to lessen the acidity of the tea before I put it in the garden, while retaining the nutrients?

 Thanks for your question.
 Bokashi tea (and bokashi pre-compost) is naturally acidic.
-Although, the majority of this acidity should be neutralized within a few days of being added.
+The majority of this acidity should be neutralized within a few days of being added.
 Try doing acidity tests regularly on your soil before and after adding the bokashi tea.
-You’ll likely not see a large variation in pH, unless you are adding bokashi tea to the same area of soil.
+You’ll likely not see a large variation in pH, unless you are repeatedly adding bokashi tea to the same area of soil.

 Here are a few tips for managing the pH impact of the bokashi tea: